Steak Egg And Cheese Bagels: The Truth About Health Benefits

 • Pairing with fresh fruit or a salad to add nutrients.

-“Enjoy your steak egg and cheese bagel in moderation, and balance it with an active lifestyle.”
+“Enjoy your steak egg and cheese bagels in moderation, and balance it with an active lifestyle.”

 Fitness Enthusiasts’ Take